 - There are better options for your travel and restaurant purchases.
 2x United miles from the personal card are more valuable than what you would get from a good general-purpose reward card, but you can earn even more valuable rewards with other cards.
 Best Credit Cards for Travel Spending.
 Best Credit Cards for Restaurant Spending.

 - There are better options for your restaurant, office supply, and gas purchases.
 2x United miles from the business card are more valuable than what you would get from a good general-purpose reward card, but you can earn even more valuable rewards with other cards..
 Best Credit Cards for Restaurant Spending.
 Best Credit Cards for Gas Spending.

 - The Business card's bonus on transit and taxi services may be useful.
 You'll earn 2x United Miles.
 If you don't have a card that includes these expenses as part of its travel category (such as the Sapphire Reserve), the United Business Explorer might be your best option.

 - You don't want to use these cards for your everyday spending.
 You'll earn higher rewards from a good general-purpose reward card.
 Get a Great General Purpose Reward Card and Use It for All of Your Spending.

 Getting Rid of the Card

-You can cancel your card without losing your United miles.
-They are treated like any other miles in your account.
+- You can cancel without worrying about losing your United miles.
+Once you earn them, they are treated like any other miles in your United account..

 blog comments powered by Disqus